Table of Contents

 Associating with Meetings

-Within the “Meeting Patterns & Rooms” pre-built card (Settings > Field Options > Section Template > Meeting Patterns & Rooms), there is a single-select nested field for “Meeting Pattern Instructional Method'.
+Within the “Meeting Patterns & Rooms” pre-built card (Settings > Templates > Section Template > Meeting Patterns & Rooms), there is a single-select nested field for “Meeting Pattern Instructional Method'.
 This field is hidden by default.
 If made visible, users will be able to see the nested fields in the Section Editor (navigate to Meeting Patterns & Rooms > Set Details) and associate meetings with an Instructional Method.
 The Options in the drop-down correspond to the Instructional Method “Code” values defined in the “Instructional Methods” card for the given section.

 Associating with Instructors